ijl/orjson/README.md

 '[NaN, Infinity, -Infinity]'
 ```

-### UTF-8
+### str

-orjson raises an exception on invalid UTF-8.
-This is
-necessary because Python 3 `str` objects may contain UTF-16 surrogates.
+orjson is strict about UTF-8 conformance.
+This is stricter than the standard

-The standard library's json module deserializes and serializes invalid UTF-8.
+library's json module, which will serialize and deserialize UTF-16 surrogates,
+e.g., "\ud800", that are invalid UTF-8.

+If `orjson.dumps()` is given a `str` that does not contain valid UTF-8,
+`orjson.JSONEncodeError` is raised.
+If `loads()` receives invalid UTF-8,
+`orjson.JSONDecodeError` is raised.

+orjson and rapidjson are the only compared JSON libraries to consistently
+error on bad input.

 ```python
 >>> import orjson, ujson, rapidjson, json